iw4p/WhatsApp-Tweak/README.md

 # WhatsApp-Tweak

-A simple tweak which can call sendReadReceiptsForMessagesIfNeeded() from XMPPConnectionMain and show an UIAlertView.
+A simple tweak which can disable the read receipts and prevents to show the blue tick to the users in WhatsApp.